 Option No. 2: Cave Loop Trail

 If the steep ascent and dizzying heights of the Canyon Trail cause your courage to waver like the Cowardly Lion, fear not.
 The Cave Loop Trail (1.2 miles long) will still provide you with an excellent opportunity to explore Tent Rocks.
 From the parking lot, you follow the same trail toward the slot canyon for the first half-mile.
-Then at the junction, turn left, and you’ll be on your way along fairly level ground to the cave for which this trail is named.
+Then at the junction, turn left, and you’ll be on your way along the fairly level ground to the cave for which this trail is named.

 Before you arrive at this ancient dwelling, you should notice both the cholla and prickly pear variety of cactus.
 Cholla is a tall, “stick-man”-looking cactus with neon pink blooms followed by yellow fruit.
 Prickly pear is a smaller, ground-level cactus with lots of pads and purple fruit.